Durham police ID 7-year-old killed in weekend drive-by shooting :: WRAL.com

 The driver of the Pilot SUV drove to the nearby Tokyo Express Cuisine restaurant in the 3200 block of Guess Road because a flat tire prevented them from getting to a nearby hospital, authorities said.

-Authorities said the five adults and five children inside the SUV were leaving a local pool.
-Three adults fled the scene following the shooting, police said.
+Authorities said the five adults, including Munerlyn's mother, and four other children inside the SUV were leaving a local pool.
+One adult male passenger fled from the scene on foot before officers arrived.
+Two other adult male passengers left the scene and went to the hospital.

 Authorities said the shooting was not a random incident.